FelipeFariasAlfaro/Judo-Framework/examples/README.md

 - ✅ File organization and naming conventions
 - ✅ Debugging failed tests with logged data
 - ✅ Using logs for API documentation

+### From Environment Variables Examples
+- ✅ How to use .env files for sensitive data
+- ✅ Loading API tokens and keys from environment
+- ✅ Setting headers from environment variables
+- ✅ Managing different environments (dev, staging, prod)
+- ✅ Keeping secrets out of version control

 ## 🎓 Learning Path